User Guides

 3. Data Types

-APON supports various data types, and you can specify the type in the format name(type): value.
-If the type is omitted, it is automatically determined based on the form of the value.
+APON supports various data types, and the type can be specified in the format name(type): value.
+If the type is omitted, it is automatically determined based on the value’s format.

 text Type Usage Example